chriskiehl/pyrobot/README.md

 # If you need to take screengrabs, and have PIL Installed,
 # PyRobot extends the default behavior of PIL by
-# allowing all entire virtual screen to be targeted (rather
+# allowing the entire virtual screen to be targeted (rather
 # than just the primary).

 # returns a list of screen rects for all attached devices